What Bugs Eat Magnolia Trees?

 Caterpillars

-Magnolia pests often include larvae.
-Omnivorous looper, to be precise.
+One of the pests of magnolia is the Omnivorous looper.
 These winged creatures lay eggs from which larvae hatch.

-Then the grub begins to gradually destroy the leaf blade.
+Then, the grub begins to destroy the leaf blade gradually.
 As a result, they eat the soft green part of the leaf, but the veins remain intact.

 Usually, the larvae hide in the lower part of the leaf.
-In addition, they are quite small and not always detectable.
+In addition, they are pretty small and not consistently detectable.

 Treatment: